Request an electrical inspection and find out about possible delays.

 Scheduling an Electrical Inspection

-Filling out Contractor Authorization Declaration of Compliance Forms
+Contractor Authorization Declaration of Compliance Forms

 You must correctly complete and submit your Contractor Authorization Form for an inspection to be booked.
 You, as the FSR, also must inspect that all work per scope of permit is ready for inspection and complies with the BC Electrical Code and relevant Directives before you submit your submitting CAF.